 2023 Democratic Candidates

-The 2023 primary election will take place on May 16.
+The 2023 general election will take place on November 7th.
 Meet our endorsed Democratic candidates!

 PA Supreme Court